Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Coloring the screenshots
 -----------------

-If you have numerous samples and you want to check TSSs, it will be painful for distinguish the tracks of TEX+ and TEX-.
-Therefore, we provide a subcommand ``color_png`` to color your screenshots.
+If we have numerous samples and we want to check TSSs, Distinguishing the tracks of TEX+ and TEX- will be painful.
+Therefore, we provide a subcommand ``color_png`` to color our screenshots.

 ::